ProjectRunspace/ps1-common/README.md

-# ps1-common
+# PS1 Common

-Common PowerShell script components
+This repository contains partial scripts with components that I commonly use.
+Feel free to adopt them!